AndeanROAD/OKR/collaboration/quarter_3_2016.md

 ## Objectives

-1. Lead to completion projects with high impact.
+1. Lead to completion common projects with high impact.
 2. Increase the common funding level.
 3. Increase awareness of our work in the astro community.